DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 [Click here to learn more about the visuals](/projects/nba_scoreboard/visuals/)

 ## Architecture
 The app is structured to feel fast and responsive while avoiding unnecessary API calls.
-All rating‑related UI elements are created first so Streamlit can begin rendering immediately, and so caching can start before any data is pulled.
-Every major data source is cached and reused as needed, and a refresh button clears only the pieces that need updating (timestamp, live scoreboard, and injury report).
-After the initial boot‑up on first launch—when the APIs are called—the execution flow becomes clean and predictable: data is fetched once, wrangled into unified dataframes (including ratings), and handed back to the main program before the rest of the page renders.
-The final layout includes styled scoreboard tabs, UI controls for chart selection, and four tabs of matchup visuals.
+Rating‑related UI elements render first so caching can begin immediately, and a refresh button clears only the pieces that need updating (timestamp, live scoreboard, injury report).
+After the initial boot‑up, data is fetched once, cached, and reused across the scoreboard and chart tabs for a clean, predictable execution flow

 Once the app is deployed, this section will expand to cover the deployment architecture and performance considerations.